learnedtim/learnedtim/README.md

 ![](src/wallpaper.jpg)
 ## Hey, I'm Tim!
 I do some random projects around the place!
 That being primarily backend stuff.
-I mainly use Type/Javascript, Python, Lua and Bash.
+I mainly use Type/Javascript, Python, C++, Lua and Bash.

 While I mainly do this for fun, I'm always open for commissions!